Sebastien-Ren/montreal-accessibility-analyzer/README.md

-# Montreal Accessibility Analyzer
+# Grocery Accessibility Analyzer

 ![Accessibility Map](images/map_with_income.jpeg)

 Food accessibility is a critical urban planning issue that directly impacts community health and equity.
-This project analyzes grocery store accessibility across Montreal to identify which neighborhoods are well-served and which face barriers to accessing fresh food.
+This project is a **city-agnostic** spatial analysis tool that calculates grocery accessibility across any city and reveals income-based disparities (where data is available)

 ## Features

-- **Interactive accessibility heatmap** showing grocery access patterns across Montreal
-- **827 analysis points** covering the entire city boundary
-- **Distance calculations** from every location to nearest grocery store
-- **5-point accessibility scoring system** (1=Very Poor to 5=Excellent)
+- **Works for any city worldwide** - Automatically fetches boundaries and grocery stores via OpenStreetMap
+- **Accessibility Heatmap** - Visual overlay showing walkability to grocery stores
-- **Socioeconomic analysis** revealing income-based accessibility disparities
+- **Income Analysis** (Montreal only currently) - Reveals socioeconomic accessibility disparities
-- **Income choropleth layer** showing median household income by census tract
-- **Toggleable map layers** for boundary, grocery stores, and accessibility heatmap
-- **Store information popups** displaying name, brand, and opening hours
-- **Statistical analysis** of citywide accessibility patterns
+- **Interactive Map** - Toggleable layers for exploration

 ## Data Sources